ABOUT CHANTS LIBRES

 The impact of Chants Libres’ mission and its creations on the whole of the international operatic scene has been recognized through numerous prizes.

-New artistic direction, stage director and artistic & general director of Chants Libres
+New artistic direction of Chants Libres

 Leading performer and singer Marie-Annick Béliveau has been heard on Montreal stages for the last 25 years.
 Noted by the press for her « rich voice and expressively nuanced palette », she has created more than 30 operas and vocal works of the contemporary repertoire.